haf/linux-intro-course/chapter-05/README.md

 broker.

  - [kafka-acls][kafka-acls] – "Principal P is [Allowed/Denied] Operation O From
-   Host H On Resource R" – [KIP-11][kafka-acls-1]
+   Host H On Resource R" – [KIP-11][kafka-acls-1].
  - [kafka-replay-log-producer][kafka-rlp] – Consume from one topic and replay
-   those messages and produce to another topic
+   those messages and produce to another topic.
- - kafka-configs –
+ - kafka-configs – Add/Remove entity config for a topic, client, user or broker, e.g. `topics`'s configuration `delete.retention.ms`.
- - kafka-replica-verification
+ - kafka-replica-verification – Validate that all replicas for a set of topics have the same data.
+Runs continuously.
+Also see [Replication Tools][kafka-repl-tools].
- - kafka-console-consumer
+ - kafka-console-consumer – The console consumer is a tool that reads data from Kafka and outputs it to standard output.
- - kafka-run-class
+ - kafka-run-class – Used to invoke "classes" from the `kafka.tools` namespace.
- - kafka-console-producer
+   Most of these tools boil down to a "class call" like this.
- - kafka-server-start
+ - kafka-console-producer – A console producer.
+Call with `--broker-list` and `--topic`.
- - kafka-consumer-groups
+ - kafka-server-start – Used by the systemd units.
- - kafka-server-stop
+ - kafka-server-stop – Used by the systemd units.
- - kafka-consumer-offset-checker
+ - kafka-simple-consumer-shell – A low-level tool for fetching data directly from a particular replica.
- - kafka-simple-consumer-shell
+ - kafka-consumer-perf-test – A tool to check performance of your cluster.
+Use [together][kafka-perf-1] [with a setup][kafka-perf-2].
- - kafka-consumer-perf-test
+ - kafka-streams-application-reset – A [tool][kafka-streams-reset] that resets
- - kafka-streams-application-reset
+   the position a stream processing node has.
- - kafka-mirror-maker
+ - kafka-mirror-maker – Continuously copy data between two Kafka clusters.
- - kafka-topics
+ - kafka-topics – Create, delete, describe, or change a topic.
+Can also set configuration for topics, like the above mentioned retention policy.
- - kafka-preferred-replica-election
+ - kafka-preferred-replica-election – A tool that causes leadership for each partition to be transferred back to the 'preferred replica', it can be used to balance leadership among the servers.
- - kafka-verifiable-consumer
+ - kafka-verifiable-consumer – consumes messages from a specific  topic  and emits  consumer events (e.g. group rebalances, received messages, and offsets committed) as JSON objects to STDOUT.
- - kafka-producer-perf-test
+ - kafka-producer-perf-test – A tool to verify producer performance with.
- - kafka-verifiable-producer
+ - kafka-verifiable-producer – A tool that produces increasing integers to the specified topic and prints JSON metadata to stdout on each "send" request, making externally visible which messages have been acked and which have not.
- - kafka-reassign-partitions
+ - kafka-reassign-partitions – This command moves topic partitions between replicas.

 ## Applied – Resize partitions